aws-samples/comfyui-on-amazon-sagemaker/DEVELOPMENT.md

 ## Inference Image
 This section describes the container that runs your inference code for hosting services.
-Read [AWS documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-inference-code.html) for how SageMake works.
+Read [AWS documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-inference-code.html) for how SageMaker works.

 ### Highlights
  - ComfyUI is running in container and listening on `127.0.0.1:8188`.
 The inference code will access to the local ComfyUI server by REST api and WebSocket.